 |---|---|---|

-| Workspace | .windsurf/skills/ | Current workspace/project only |
+| Workspace | .windsurf/skills/ | Current workspace only.
+Committed with your repo. |

-| Global | ~/.codeium/windsurf/skills/ | All workspaces/projects |
+| Global | ~/.codeium/windsurf/skills/ | All workspaces on your machine.
+Not committed. |

 Example Use Cases